 the coats of arms of the Order and the grandmaster.
 The gate is flanked

 by two low heavy semi-circular towers.

 The most famous street in Rhodes and the nerve center of the state of the

 Knights.
 Here were most of the ‘auberges’ or ‘inns’ located, the communal

 buildings for each of the various ‘tongues’ (national subdivisions) of

 which the Order of St. John consisted.
-The most prestigious are the Inn of
+The most prestigious is the Inn of

-Spain and the Inn of France but the street forms a monumental integrity
+Spain and the Inn of France but the street forms monumental integrity

 as a complex of interconnected buildings.